BBaoVanC/bbaovanc.com/content/blog/swapfile-guide/index.md

 ---

-title: Guide to the correct swapfile setup
+title: How to create (or remove) a swapfile on Linux
 date: 2023-01-23T20:26:18-06:00
 lastmod: 2023-01-23T20:26:18-06:00
 toc: true